iorchard/burrito_docs/source/operation/upgrade_from_1.3.x.rst

 That's all!

-You've completed the upgrade from Burrito 1.3.3 to 1.4.0.
+You've completed the upgrade to Burrito 1.4.0.